lexibank/tlopo/out/vol3/chapter10.md

-The glosses give no real clue to the denotatum of POc &ast;ka(mʷa)-kamʷa, other than that it was perhaps a freestanding species.
+The glosses give no real clue to the denotatum of POc _&ast;ka(mʷa)-kamʷa_, other than that it was perhaps a freestanding species.

 <table>
 <tr>